 - 1 cup chickwheat shreds see Note 5 for recipe; can sub with 1 additional sausage

 - kosher salt to taste; see Note 3

 - cooked rice or potato salad to serve

-- Prep veggies: dice up the onion, bell pepper, celery, and garlic.
-Don't have to be too precise; as Isaac Toups says, "JUST CHOP IT."
+- Prep veggies: dice up the onion, bell pepper, celery, garlic, and scallions.

 - Add oil to a Dutch oven on medium-low heat (err on the lower side if you’re nervous about burning your roux).